How to become a solar installer in South Africa

 Getting the right training and qualification is not the only step to become a solar installer.
 Being plugged into a good network can help you identify learning opportunities, quality products and pitfalls to avoid.
 Your network should be one-part wholesalers and one-part fellow installers.
 This might sound daunting, but the solar industry is full of people that will be willing to assist you, and who knows maybe you will find your first business partner there.

-Getting plugged into a good network of wholesalers and fellow installers will provide you with many opportunities and helpful information
+Getting plugged into a good network of wholesalers and fellow installers will provide you with many opportunities and helpful information.

 4. Learn the product/s

-This choice should not be made solely with price in mind, as a cheap product usually means a bad one.
-Although going for the top of the range is usually not an option when starting out.
 We recommend that you find a product with a good warranty and a reliable manufacturer with good technical support.
 The best thing you can do for yourself, and the golden rule in the solar industry, is RTFM… Read the F******* Manual.

 Your starting point should always be to read the manual, because most manufacturers will have spent a lot of time and money to create them.
 Treat these manuals as your first source of information as it will save you a lot of time and wasted calls to technical support.